SESSION 1

 Proposals may come from researchers working on these issues, or from professionals with a reflective and theorized view of their own practices.

-Session Chair : Théa Manola
+Session Chair : Théa Manola, Mathilde Girault, and Silvère Tribout.

 SESSION 19